Analysis | If there is any real evidence of fraud, Mr. President, it’s time to put up

 That is a refrain that predates the election itself by months or years, with Trump alleging that he was the victim of fraudulent activity extending back to his first electoral loss in the Iowa caucuses in 2016.
 The only reason that there’s this still-burbling effort to figure out how to get Trump a win this year is simply that Trump set that expectation over and over before voting even began: There would be fraud, he claimed — and then, when he lost, he said that his prediction had come true.

 Over the course of the weeks since the election, Trump’s campaign and legal team have failed to present the evidence that this purported fraud occurred.
-The president’s personal attorney Ruldoph W. Giuliani claimed at a news conference earlier this month that the evidence would be presented in due time to the court.
+The president’s personal attorney Rudolph W. Giuliani claimed at a news conference earlier this month that the evidence would be presented in due time to the court.
 But — giving Giuliani the unwarranted benefit of the doubt — there’s no reason to wait.
-Publishing this purported evidence now won’t hurt any legal case, since it would be evaluated on its merits by Trump’s legal opponents are surely as it would be vetted now by journalists.
+Publishing this purported evidence now won’t hurt any legal case, because it would be evaluated on its merits by Trump’s legal opponents are surely as it would be vetted by journalists.

 So the moment has arrived.
 Trump and his boosters keep saying this proof exists and keep not delivering, undermining confidence in the election result.
 In all sincerity, if there was such substantial fraud that the outcome of the election was affected, it should be released now, and not held in abeyance for some unclear reason.
 (It's unclear why the campaign team has allowed itself to keep getting hammered for its weak case by judge after judge instead of simply presenting this alleged evidence.)